-Purple Bell Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
-It produces green peppers (which are technically 'berries') which can be harvested at any point.
-The fruit will often fade to purple over time.
+Golden Bell Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+It produces light green peppers (which are technically 'berries') with yellow flesh which can be harvested at any point.
+The fruit will often fade to gold over time.
 The peppers have a sweet taste and a crisp texture.